kuresaru/sstv-decoder-server/README.md

 Currently supports the following file types:
 * silk v3 (popular in IM)
+* wav, mp3, ogg, and more popular audio formats

 Currently supports the following modes:
 * Martin 1, 2